-With over 700 Jewish students, 4 Jewish student-led organizations, a campus Rabbi leading our Jewish Chaplaincy/Hillel, Makóm, our on-campus center and Bayit, our residential Jewish Living and Learning Community, and with a certificate in Jewish Civilization program, Georgetown is a great place to be Jewish.
+With hundreds of Jewish students, vibrant Jewish student-led organizations, a campus Rabbi leading our Jewish Chaplaincy/Hillel, Makóm, our on-campus center and Bayit, our residential Jewish Living and Learning Community, and with a certificate in Jewish Civilization program, Georgetown is a great place to be Jewish.

 Our Jewish Activities

 With vibrant weekly Shabbat observance (services, kosher dinner and programs), and ongoing rabbi-led high-level and diverse Jewish learning series, with celebratory and soulful holiday observances, thoughtful and robust Israel programming, and rejuvenating Shabbat retreats, with energizing Jewish social and cultural programming, ongoing Jewish social justice opportunities, and opportunities for meaningful interfaith dialogue and action, Georgetown is a great place to experience a relevant, vibrant and transformative Judaism.